 What is the construction progress of the sound barriers along the 635 East Project?

-Noise wall construction is expected to be completed by early 2020, prior to the start of major construction activities.
+The soundwalls were completed in early 2020, prior to the start of major construction activities.

 What do I do if I am in an accident, or my vehicle breaks down along the Project?

 Get to a safe place and call 9-1-1.

 Questions about the project’s TEXpress Lanes

 What will happen to the existing I-635 East HOV/Express Lanes between US 75 and I-30 during construction?